reactjs/react.dev/src/content/learn/state-as-a-snapshot.md

 </Sandpack>

 Surprised?
-If you use the substitution method, you can see the "snapshot" of the state passed to the alert.
+If you use the substitution method, you can see the "snapshot" of the State passed to the alert.

 ```js
 setNumber(0 + 5);